dynamsoft-docs/document-viewer-docs/ui/customize/elements.md

 <div class="multi-panel-start"></div>

 If any accompanying display texts are required to add or change of the default elements, DDV provides the methods `getDisplayTextConfig()` and `setDisplayTextConfig()` for this requirement.

+>It must be set before creating the viewer.

 **Example**